 In a nutshell, the AdWords conversion tracking tool is a powerful piece of software that lets you identify just how well your campaign is performing in specific areas.
 These include lead generation, download, email sign-ups, downloads, and more.

-Every business is different, and conversion can mean different things to different business owners.
-For you, it could be as simple as someone signing up for a newsletter.
+Every business is different, and incentive to entice customers to conversion can mean different things to different business owners.
+For you, it could be as simple as creating an effective newsletter and having someone sign up for it.
 For someone else, it could mean making a purchase, calling a number, or downloading a PDF.

 What’s great about AdWords is that it lets you choose which customer actions you class as conversions, and then in just a few simple steps, you can track those conversions and tweak the campaign accordingly.

 How to Set up Conversion Tracking to Improve Your Ad

 It couldn’t be easier.
 What you need to do it generate a small piece of HTML that you paste into the code for the webpage your site visits AFTER they have completed the process you count as a conversion.

 This could be the order confirmation page, a thank you page (either for ordering or downloading a newsletter), or any other page you have on your site that you would consider being a conversion.

 When the customer visits that page, the conversion code is activated, and a flurry of data is sent back to Google AdWords.
 What’s more, you can create a different conversion code for every page you want to track.

 This is the key to a successful campaign if you are an advertising manager.
 Once you have started to collect conversion tracking data, you can use it to make adjustments to your campaigns.
 You will need to let the conversion tracking data accumulate for at least a few weeks (unless you come out of the gate with an incredible amount of traffic).